 Final benchmarking and installation of these latest versions is taking place, to be followed by configuration of systems monitoring and management checks before the storage is put into production.

 We are aware of the critical need for new space and are doing everything we can to prioritise work on making this new storage available: it is badly needed both by Group Workspaces and for the CEDA Archive which also shares the same storage infratstructure.
 Watch this space for further details.

 Previously this year, we (behind the scenes) migrated over 2 PB of CEDA Archive data from its previous location to some of the new storage detailed above.
 A similar task was completed in April/May for many Group Workspaces, moving them:

 cems prefix is now deprecated and will no longer be used for newly-created storage volumes: the infrastructure is now simply known as JASMIN.

-/group_workspaces/jasmin4/NAME) the destination storage will be SOF storage, which is not (in its current configuration) capable of shared-file MPI-IO.
-If you run code which makes use of this feature, and this is essential to your work, please let the JASMIN Team know via the CEDA Helpdesk email@example.com so that we can address this (and consider an alternative destination).
+/group_workspaces/jasmin4/* the storage system is now SOF storage (in this phase, supplied by QuoByte), which has different features from the Panasas storage used to date, and is (in its current configuration) NOT capable of shared-file MPI-IO.
+If you run code which makes use of this feature, and this is essential to your work, please let the JASMIN Team know via the CEDA Helpdesk email@example.com so that we can discuss this with you: ideally you should use the MPI-IO-capable scratch area for your processing, then move your outputs to your GWS.
 These codes MUST NOT be run against storage without this capability.